numist/numi.st/iusethis.md

 ## Everyday Carry

 Minimally, I keep an iPhone 13 Mini with a MagSafe wallet containing my license and a credit card.
-My keychain is either a [hook](TODO) (pocket) or a [clip](TODO) (belt loop) with at least two [locking S-biners](TODO) attached (one carrying house keys, the other a ROAD iD dog tag and USB stick).
+My keychain is either a [hook](https://www.amazon.com/gp/product/B016V4V84U) (pocket) or a [clip](https://www.amazon.com/gp/product/B08KW5YG5X) (belt loop) with at least two [locking S-biners](https://www.amazon.com/gp/product/B08BX4RCW8) attached (one carrying house keys, the other a ROAD iD dog tag and USB stick).
 Other S-biners include bike lock keys, car key, or destination keys.
 S-biners are awesome.

 I always have earplugs (custom-fitted with Etymōtic cartridges) or AirPods Pro nearby.
 This used to be a habit from being around motorcycles a lot (plus some spontaneous concert-going) but they've become even more essential now that I have kids.
-I usually carry a [Kershaw Scallion](TODO), which I love. <!-- "Why do you need to carry a knife?
+I usually carry a [Kershaw Scallion](https://kershaw.kaiusa.com/scallion-knives.html), which I love. <!-- TODO "Why do you need to carry a knife?
 What are you cutting?"
 Obviously packages and mail, but I also find myself using it a lot for prying, poking, scraping… I definitely use it often enough to have developed Opinions about it. -->

 ## Computology

-I'm writing this on a [Keyboardio Model 100](TODO), which along with a Pro Display XDR is attached to a M2 MacBook Air via an OWC Thunderbolt Dock.
+I'm writing this on a [Keyboardio Model 100](https://shop.keyboard.io/products/model-100), which along with a Pro Display XDR is attached to a M2 MacBook Air via an OWC Thunderbolt Dock.
 I've also got a Logitech MX Ergo, but I feel like it could be better[^mxmaster].
-Mounted atop the display is a BenQ ScreenBar[^screenbar] (controlled by a [homemade pomodoro timer](TODO)) with an Opal C1[^c1] perched haphazardly on top.
+Mounted atop the display is a BenQ ScreenBar[^screenbar] (controlled by a homemade pomodoro timer<!-- TODO -->) with an Opal C1[^c1] perched haphazardly on top.
 I have an Uplift Desk[^uplift] with a reclaimed wood top[^reclaimed] and sit on a Humanscale Freedom.

 Our house came wired with CAT6A in every room and those wires converge at a rack so I've gone full #homelab and embraced the Ubiquiti life[^g3instant].
 Sonic rolled out fiber in our neighbourhood shortly after we moved in, now with a 10Gbe OWC adapter at my desk and appropriate infra between it and the modem I can download stuff from work faster than I can in the office.
 A Synology RS1221+ provides the house's storage and compute, including a Scrypted container that manages the house's many IP cameras[^dpo] and sundry.
 Tailscale keeps everything accessible, even when I'm away.